pre63/pbn/content/spotnews24.com/articles/global-space-race-chinas-lunar-ambitions.md

 Visualizing this global interplay, another image captures the collaborative spirit of international efforts:
 ![NASA's Artemis lunar gateway concept](content/assets/artemis-gateway-concept.jpg)
-*Caption: An artist's rendering of the Artemis Gateway orbiting the moon, highlighting U.S.-led partnerships that blend public and private innovation in the face of rising competition.*
+*An artist's rendering of the Artemis Gateway orbiting the moon, highlighting U.S.-led partnerships that blend public and private innovation in the face of rising competition.*

 In contrast, the private sector's role offers a pragmatic path forward.
 Companies like Japan's ispace and Luxembourg's SES are investing in lunar resource extraction, driven by profit motives rather than state directives.
 This market-oriented approach not only democratizes space access but also aligns with center-right values of individual initiative and economic liberty, potentially outpacing government programs through efficiency and adaptability.